-Comparative analyses will be conducted for MCMs, and for secondary outcomes if the study cohorts reach the required minimum sample size.
+Comparative analyses will be conducted for MCMs and the secondary outcomes.
 Relative risks and corresponding 95% CIs for each of the study outcomes, comparing the matched zavegepant-exposed pregnancies and comparators, will be calculated using log-binomial regression.
 For MCM, the relative risks will be calculated using confirmed cases only.
 No comparative analyses will be conducted using the nonmigraine cohort.